Indiana Jones: Background

 Development of the fifth film began in 2008, but the project stalled for years.
 In 2012, The Walt Disney Company acquired Lucasfilm, the series' production company, thereby becoming the owner of the Indiana Jones intellectual property.
 The following year, Walt Disney Studios acquired the distribution and marketing rights to future Indiana Jones films, with Paramount retaining the distribution rights to the first four films and receiving "financial participation" from any additional films.
-Development on the film continued, eventually forming into Indiana Jones and the Dial of Destiny.
+(Note: Attributed to multiple references:) Development on the film continued, and it eventually became Indiana Jones and the Dial of Destiny.
 The film was directed by James Mangold, who co-wrote the script with Jez and John-Henry Butterworth.
 Spielberg was initially set to direct the film, before passing it to Mangold.
 Spielberg instead served as an executive producer with Lucas, along with producers Kennedy and Marshall.
 Ford reprised the title role, along with Karen Allen and John Rhys-Davies and new cast members included Phoebe Waller-Bridge, Mads Mikkelsen, Thomas Kretschmann, Boyd Holbrook, Shaunette Renée Wilson, Toby Jones and Antonio Banderas.
 The film was co-produced by Lucasfilm and Walt Disney Pictures, marking the first film in the series with Disney's involvement.
 Filming eventually began in the United Kingdom in June 2021 and wrapped in February 2022.
-It was Ford's last time playing the title character and is the last film in the franchise overall.
 Indiana Jones and the Dial of Destiny was released by Disney on June 30, 2023.
+It was the final film in the franchise.